sairammohandass/DirtyDog-NFT-Solana/README.md

 `solana airdrop <amount> <address>` - airdrop some devnet / testnet Solana in a certain address.

-#### First Steps

-The first thing you will be doing when you first install Solana is to test whether it's installed properly with `solana --version`.

-The next thing you should **always do** is to check the current configuration of your Solana tool suite with `solana config get`.
+ check the current configuration of Solana tool suite with `solana config get`.

 ```sh
 # shell